Where To Start With Amazon Marketing

 As with just about everything in digital marketing these days, sometimes you need to pay to play.
 This is especially true for new products without a lot of historical sales to provide lift organically.

 Amazon Sponsored Products are a very effective way to get people to your listing and boost sales in a targeted and cost-efficient way.
-Amazon’s PPC service is similar to Google AdWords in that it is keyword-driven and uses a CPC (cost per click) auction model.
-The ad targeting options available, combined with the “buy” mentality of Amazon users make it an easy choice for serious Amazon sellers.
+Amazon’s PPC platform is similar to Google Ads (formerly AdWords) in that it is keyword-driven and uses a CPC or cost-per-click auction model.
+The ad targeting options available, combined with the strong purchase intent of most Amazon users make it an easy choice for serious Amazon sellers.
+If you’d like to learn more about Sponsored Product advertising on Amazon, this companion piece walks through the strategies and tactics in more detail.

 Can Sponsored Products Improve My Organic Ranking?